tristanqtn/Pollux/pollux/scripts/envvarCheck/README.md

-# **environment variables checker script README**
+# **Environment Variables Checker Script README**

-This directory contains scripts for verifying environment variables, to detect abnormal ones.
+This directory contains scripts for verifying environment variables to detect abnormal ones.
+There are scripts for both Linux and Windows.

 ---